-For example, U.S. Citizenship and Immigration Services (USCIS) can deny citizenship if it has “reason to believe” that you have engaged in drug trafficking or prostitution, or are a habitual drunkard or a drug addict or abuser.
+For example, USCIS can deny citizenship if it has “reason to believe” that you have engaged in drug trafficking or prostitution, or are a habitual drunkard or a drug addict or abuser.
 An arrest for a related offense may, by itself, give USCIS such grounds for belief.
 The USCIS examiner would simply decide that you hadn’t shown the good moral character required for citizenship.

 Applicants for Citizenship Must Disclose All Arrests

 In order to apply for U.S. citizenship, you will need to fill out Form N-400, the Application for Naturalization.
-One of the questions on that form asks whether you have “ever been arrested, cited, or detained by any law enforcement officer (including USCIS or former INS and military officers) for any reason.”
-Another question asks whether you have “ever committed a crime or offense for which you were not arrested.”
+One of the questions on that form asks whether you have “ever been arrested, cited, or detained by any law enforcement officer (including any and all immigration officials or the U.S. Armed Forces) for any reason.”
+Another question asks whether you have ever committed a crime or offense for which you were not arrested.

 Clearly, USCIS’s purpose here is to find out more than your court record.
 The agency wants a full picture of whether you are a person of good moral character.
 And if the questions didn’t already make this clear, you will need to disclose the arrest even if your case was dismissed.